Bourg-Saint-Pierre

 Bourg-Saint-Pierre (/fr/; Lo Bôrg) is a municipality in the district of Entremont in the canton of Valais in Switzerland.
 Bourg-Saint-Pierre is the highest inhabited locality of the valley and the last village when ascending the Great Saint Bernard Pass.
+It is home to Jardin alpin La Linnaea.

 History

 Bourg-Saint-Pierre is first mentioned in 1125 as Burgus Sancti Petri.
 In medieval times, it was a stage on the Via Francigena.
 A 1693 map of the Valais refers to Bourg-Saint-Pierre as "S Pierre".
 A 1799 map of the Helvetic Republic shows the town as "Saint Petersburg".